okunishinishi/SHOTek/README.md

 SHOTek
 ======

-A shooting game written with client side javascript.
+A shooting game written written in JavaScript.
 Open the index.html with a browser and the game will begin.

 [SHOTek]: http://okunishinishi.github.io/SHOTek/